pa810p/solarmeteo/README.md

   photovoltaic installation with site_id and generated key_id on https://monitoring.solaredge.com

 SolarMeteo stores data for either meteo or solar in separate application calls.

+Basing on the data stored in database, it is possible to generate reports and charts using Grafana or any other reporting tool:
 <p align="center">
   <img src="https://github.com/pa810p/solarmeteo/assets/46489402/587cd1e6-7af7-456a-ac60-c32938a5a389">
 </p>

+It is also possible to generate **heatmap** of meteorological conditions in Poland using period of time.

 ## Installation